 Removal of Suspected Abuser

 The person suspected of abuse shall, for the safety and well-being of the children, youth or vulnerable adults, be removed with dignity from further contact with the children and youth unless and until the reported incident has been determined to be unsubstantiated.
-The decision as to whether the reported incident has been substantiated is in the sound discretion of the Staff Pastor Parish Relations Committee unless the incident has been substantiated by authorities outside the Mora and Ogilvie United Methodist Churches.
+The decision as to whether the reported incident has been substantiated is in the sound discretion of the Staff Pastor Parish Relations Committee unless the incident has been substantiated by authorities outside the Mora United Methodist Church.
 The matter shall remain confidential to the extent possible.

 A leader who in good faith reasonably suspects that an incident of abuse has occurred shall document the incident using the Incident Report Form found as Appendix 10.8.
 The completed Incident Report Form shall be submitted to the Staff Pastor Parish Relations Committee as soon as practicable and notifications made as indicated on the Incident Report Form.
 The identity of the reporting person shall remain confidential to the extent possible.
 Confirmed reports of proven incidents of abuse shall be retained in a confidential file for future screening purposes.

 The Staff Pastor Parish Relations Committee shall notify the Conference/District authorities if a substantiated report involving abuse of children, youth or vulnerable adults results in removal from duties of any staff or volunteer.

 Supportive Care to Victim and Respondent

 It shall be the goal to provide supportive care to both the victim and the respondent and to restore such persons to wholeness.
 Supportive care can include the procedures of the criminal justice system, provisions of the current United Methodist Book of Discipline, appropriate counseling referrals and continued pastoral visitation.